“If you’re looking to learn as much as you can about All On 4 dental implants, you’ll love this guide.”

-3. Abutment Affixment
+3. Abutment affixment

 Once the implants are anchored in place, multi-unit abutments are affixed to the implants to provide a mounting point for the visible dental prosthetics.

-4. Dental Bridge Attachment
+4. Dental Bridge attachment

 The temporary bridge provides a functional and aesthetic prosthetic placeholder until a final, beautiful set of teeth can be fabricated.
 Some offices, like Willow Pass Dental Care, possess the equipment to manufacture dental prosthetics in-house, significantly reducing the time between the initial consultation and a final set of perfect teeth.

 This period of adjustments may include gum recontouring to provide better visual aesthetics or modifications to the fit and bite of the dental prosthetics themselves.

 Day of Surgery Checklist

-- Medical & dental insurance information
+- Medical and dental insurance information

 - Payment method (credit card, debit card, or check)